simo061991/eurojackpot-history-checker/README.md

 - Results are sorted by the highest number of matches (e.g., `5+2` matched will be shown before `2+1`).
 - Simple and intuitive interface for selecting numbers and viewing results.

+## Disclaimer
+This project provides historical EuroJackpot data and results for informational purposes only.
+The data used by the application may be outdated or incorrect.
+While every effort has been made to ensure accuracy, there may be errors, and results should not be relied upon for official or gambling purposes.

 ## Demo

 You can view the live version of this project on [GitHub Pages](https://simo061991.github.io/eurojackpot-history-checker).
 This is where the app is hosted, and you can try out the functionality directly in your browser.